 On 8 July General O'Connor made a fresh attempt to reach the Orne - Operation Jupiter.
 The Seventh was always in the van of the attack and was heavily engaged.
 The regiment had four officers killed and lost eight tanks but claimed nine panzers.
 The CO was blinded in one eye but refused to leave the field until dusk.
 Major Robert Fleming, the 2i/c was killed.
 Lt Col Rea Leakey MC and Bar was appointed to command the Regiment on 20 July.
 They remained in action continuously, playing a major part in Operation Express at Roquancourt.

-Colonel (later Major General) Rea Leakey was a very experienced, brave and tough officer who according to Field Marshal Carver, writing the foreword to Rea Leakey's autobiography, "was very lucky to have survived both his many daring exploits on the battlefield and his frequent acts of insubordination towards higher authority."
-One such entirely justifiable act of defiance which occurred on his first full day in command is recounted in Annex D.
+Lt Col (later Major General) Rea Leakey was a very experienced, brave and tough officer who according to Field Marshal Carver, writing the foreword to Rea Leakey's autobiography, "was very lucky to have survived both his many daring exploits on the battlefield and his frequent acts of insubordination towards higher authority."

 The Seventh took part in Operation Bluecoat at Aunay Sur Odon on 31 July 1944; Operation Totalise at Falaise on 5 August and finally Operation Astoria at Le Havre on 10 September.